unobatbayar/algorithms/README.md

   </h3>
 </div>

-Not all algorithms are finished, please consider contributing
+Not all algorithms are finished, please consider contributing.